Bartzi/loans/README.md

     --zoom-mode  # crop based on intersection over union of object and view
 ```
 You could also supply the option `--base-bboxes <path to json file>`.
 Using this option the pasted images
-will be resized to the size of boxe that might naturally occur.
+will be resized to the size of boxes that might naturally occur.
 Samples created with this method
 normally produce better results.
 You can use the bounding boxes that we created for the sheep dataset.
 You can download the fully annotated sheep dataset [here](https://bartzi.de/research/loans).
 Once you got this dataset, locate the file `train_info_single_images.json` in the directory